Best Online MBA in Australia (Top 5)

 The MBA from UTS Online is definitely one of the most flexible in the country in terms of specialisations.
 The program allows for majors in business analytics, digital marketing, health, organisational learning, and technology management.
 If none of these fields are exactly what you’re looking for, there is a “Flex” option to select elective units from any of the mentioned specialist study streams.

-The 12-subject degree comprises 4 electives and 8 core subjects that prepare you for success in the modern business world.
+The degree comprises core subjects plus electives that prepare you for success in the modern business world.
 Students explore topics such as financial fundamentals, leading people and change, marketing in the technological age, accounting for decision makers, managerial economics, data-driven decision-making, governance and sustainability, and strategy and negotiation.

 RMIT University offers a fresh curriculum and interesting potential choices of “minors” for anyone interested in being at the forefront of technological leadership.
 Students may specialise in design thinking, technology and innovation, leadership, or project management.
-Tuition fees are currently $4,560 per subject.
+Indicative fees are $4,920 per subject in 2026.

 RMIT Online’s MBA is themed around developing contemporary leaders who will thrive in the dynamic landscape of Industry 4.0.
 This fast-paced program emphasises future-focused leadership, technology, digital trends, and authentic leadership.
 Program participants benefit from RMIT’s innovative insights and dynamic courses, potentially gaining a competitive edge over traditional MBA graduates.

-The most expensive option among business schools in the top 5 list is the University of Adelaide, with courses costs of $56,952.
+The most expensive option among the business schools in the top 5 list is AGSM at UNSW, which lists a 2026 indicative total fee to complete the degree of $71,500.

 Australia’s Most Popular MBA Style: Accelerated Online